u-blox/cellular/port/platform/espressif/esp32/sdk/esp-idf/README.md

 set CELLULAR_FLAGS=-DCELLULAR_CFG_MODULE_SARA_R5
 ```

 Clumsy, I know, but it was the only way I could find to pass adhoc conditional compilation flags into CMake via the command-line.
-You can overried any other parameters in there, it's just a list, so for instance if you wanted to sat  that there's no "enable power" capability on your board you might use:
+You can override any other parameters in there, it's just a list, so for instance if you wanted to say that there's no "enable power" capability on your board you might use:

 ```
 set CELLULAR_FLAGS=-DCELLULAR_CFG_MODULE_SARA_R5 -DCELLULAR_CFG_PIN_ENABLE_POWER=-1